digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

    `providers : Parties` has been replaced with a single `provider : Party` (to facilitate assigning the `provider` as a settlement `instructor : Party`).

 #.
-The LedgerTime key has been completely removed as it was redundant.
+The LedgerTime key has been completely removed, as it was redundant.

 Streamlining Interface Archival
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~